M-Colley/pedsumo/README.md

 You have several options before executing the script: Add files to exclude_files to exclude them from converting to csv.
 If `delete_after_convert` is set to True, files that are converted to csv will have their original xml version deleted.
 `zip_folder_after_convert` will make a zip archive out of the new folder and `delete_original_folder_after_zip` deletes the original folder but only if `zip_folder_after_convert` is set to True.
+The script generally tries to adjust its `xml2csv.py` path to your operating system but you might want to check if the path is correct for your use.

+Note: The conversion to csv happens automatically after each simulation if the `convert_to_csv_after_sim` in the `config.py` is set to `True` and it prints an error message to the console if you did not adjust the paths in `xml2csvSWA.py`.
+If you use the GUI, you can check a box (or uncheck it) if you want this automatic conversion after the simulation.

-Note: If the simulation ended with an error (you closed it in an unintended way, computer crash, etc.) using `xml2csv.py` will most likely not work properly and will throw many errors.
+Also note: If the simulation ended with an error (you closed it in an unintended way, computer crash, etc.) using `xml2csv.py` will most likely not work properly and will throw many errors.

 ## How to add or create a new scenario